BagelNetwork/Client/README.md

 # BagelDB Developer Documentation 🥯

-Welcome to the BagelDB client repository!
-If you're here, you're probably eager to dive into the world of BagelDB.
-And, guess what?
-We've prepared two clients to make your journey smooth: one for JavaScript and another for Python.
+Welcome to the BagelDB client hub!
+It's a thrill to see you excited about stepping into the future with us.

+Driven by purpose, our mission is to empower resource-limited teams, to craft state-of-the-art AI models and apps.
+We envision a world where, even without vast capital, teams can rival tech titans like Google and OpenAI.
+Together, let's democratize the AI frontier.

+For a seamless experience, we've tailored two dedicated clients for you: JavaScript and Python.
+If you're eager to delve deeper into BagelDB's capabilities, our litepaper awaits your perusal.

 For a more in-depth knowledge of what BagelDB is, head over to our [litepaper](https://paper.bageldb.ai/)